Horizon-Hosting/documentation/src/content/docs/legal/privacy-policy.md

 ## Grievance / Data Protection Officer

-If you have any queries or concerns about the processing of your information that is available with us, you may email our Grievance Officer at Horizon Hosting Limited, Old Airfield Farm, Gloucester, email: legal@hrznhosting.com.
+If you have any queries or concerns about the processing of your information that is available with us, you may email our Grievance Officer at Horizon Hosting Limited, 11 Ann Wicks Road, Frampton On Severn, Gloucester, GL2 7HH, United Kingdom of Great Britain and Northern Ireland, email: legal@hrznhosting.com.
 We will address your concerns in accordance with applicable law.